MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-redshift-copy-activity.md

 ## Table summary

-See the following table for the summary and more information of the Dataverse copy activity.
+See the following table for the summary and more information of the Amazon Redshift copy activity.

 ### Source information